 Jay released the tension in his hands.
 “Guide me.”

 Jango licked his lips.
 He considered Anihilato.
-“My brother has long, greasy hair.
+“My brother has long greasy hair.
 Our father always wanted him to cut it short.
 One day our shower wouldn’t drain.
-Our father reached into the drain and pulled out a big, messy clump of hair.
-Our father was angry, but he laughed, too—‘Look,’ he joked to my brother, ‘our hair-collector is working!’
+Our father reached into the drain and pulled out a thick, messy clump of hair.
+Our father was angry but he laughed, too—`Look,’ he joked to my brother, `our hair-collector is working!’—as if the clog was the drain’s purpose all along.
 Do you understand, Jay?”

 “Then you’re getting close.
 Let’s try again: there once was a monster,” he said, “who couldn’t be killed in the day nor at night, inside nor outside, by a man nor a woman.
-Obviously, the monster was slain by a hermaphrodite while passing through a doorway during a solar eclipse.
-The monster wore willful ignorance like armor.
-It protected itself with words like ‘day’ and ‘night’ and ‘inside’ and ‘outside’ and ‘man’ and ‘woman,’ but to those who know better, words are just words.
+Obviously the monster was slain by a hermaphrodite while passing through a doorway during a solar eclipse.
+The monster wore ignorance as armor.
+It protected itself with words like `day’ and `night’ and `inside’ and `outside’ and `man’ and `woman’ but to those who know better, words are just words.
 The hero slew the monster with the blade of unpronounceable truth.
 Do you understand?”

 “You’re ready.”
 Jango put his thumb and pinky on Virgil Blue’s silver mask.
 Jay gasped.
 Jango took the mask away.